open-austin/data-portal-analysis/README.md

 Table grain...
 How often are we publishing aggregate information (subtotals and totals) when we could be publishing atomic data?
 This one is huge!

-## Contributing terms

-When you contribute to this project, you are sharing and/or creating content.
-Please do not contribute content unless you agree with the terms [here](https://github.com/open-austin/data-portal-analysis/blob/develop/CONTRIBUTING.md).

 ## Quick Start Guide